RHIT-CSSE/csse332/labs/processlab/index.md

 Test Timed Out
 ```

+HINT: the easiest way to do is using alarm to get the child out of its infinite loop and into a signal handler.
+Then you can exit with a special exit code.
+Don't remember about alaram?  man alarm.

 # Step 6: Use Pipes to Display Test Errors

 For this last stage, we would like to obtain the resulting messages from each